 Research regarding the medical benefits, viability, safety, efficacy and dosing of cannabis or specific cannabinoids such as cannabidiol, or CBD, and tetrahydrocannabinol, or THC, remains in relatively early stages and there have been only a few clinical trials that have been conducted on these topics.
 We have not completed any clinical trials using cannabis or cannabis-based products to date.
 We have received IMCA feasibility approval to initiate nine clinical trials and we have commenced one phase 3 clinical trial.
 We initiated a phase 3 clinical trial in a leading Israeli medical center to study our product's influence on cognitive and adjacent capabilities on children who are on the autistic spectrum.
-The phase 3 trial results are expected in 2022.
-The other nine clinical trials have not started and are expected to begin during 2022 or 2023.
+Due to the significant delays resulting from the COVID-19 pandemic, it is not clear when the Company will be able to conduct and complete its clinical trials.